tprei/tprei/README.md

 I am very passionate about toy projects.
 If I get a chance of creating some silly tool that will automate my life, I'll take it.
 So I have had many projects in the past (many of them had no future but I have learned a lot!)

-Right now I'm mostly working in making a [platform](https://github.com/Projeto-USPY/) for USP students to seek information about professors and subjects.
+Right now I'm mostly working on making an awesome [platform](https://github.com/Projeto-USPY/) for USP students to seek information about professors and subjects.

-I've done a lot of Freelancing @ Upwork and I'm currently a Software Developer @ iFood 🌮
+I've done a lot of Freelancing @ Upwork and I'm currently a Software Developer @ iFood 🌮, the largest food delivery platform in South America

 ### What are my main tools? 🖥️

 - I like **Python** 🐍 for making proof of concepts, quick scripting and webscraping.
-- I like **Go** 🐹 because its very practical to make web servers, microservices and CLIs.
+- I like **Go** 🐹 because of its parallel programming patterns and for making microservices and web servers.
 - I like **C++**  for solving Algorithms and Data Structures problems 😛
-- I also have experience with GCP, AWS, Docker, GitHub Automation (CI/CD), SQL and other things!
+- I also have some experience with GCP, AWS, Docker, GitHub Automation (CI/CD), SQL and other things!

-Currently learning more about the JS/TS ecosystem and Frontend Development to try and become a versatile developer!
+**Right now**: Currently learning more about the JS/TS ecosystem to try and become a versatile developer!

 #### Checkout my [portfolio](https://prei.work)!